(last car admitted into the preserve at 4:30PM)

 We recycle cell phones because they use a mineral called coltan, which is only found within great ape (chimpanzee, bonobo, and gorilla) habitat.
 When we use "new" coltan, companies have to mine for it, which contributes to habitat destruction.
 When we recycle old electronics, the coltan can be removed and reused to produce new phones.

 Do you have a used cell phone lying around?
 Do you know someone that just bought a new cell phone and doesn’t know what to do with the old one?
 Please bring in any used cell phones to recycle them and help raise money for conservation at the same time!
-You’ll receive a free Animal Feeding Coupon for every used cell phone or charger when you bring them directly to the admission booth upon entering the park.
-Animal Feeding Coupons can be used at any of the four animal contact areas inside Safari World.
+You’ll receive a free Animal Feeding Coupon for every used cell phone or charger when you bring them directly to the Main Office.
+Animal Feeding Coupons can be used at any of the animal contact areas inside Safari World.
 For more information about the program, please visit: www.eco-cell.org

 Palm oil is an ingredient in more than half of all packaged products that we consume and is found in many foods, toiletries, and cleaning products.
 Unfortunately, many rain forest species lose their homes when forests are clear cut for palm oil plantations.
 You can help protect habitat for wildlife by purchasing products that use sustainable palm oil.
 Visit rspo.org for more information on palm oil or download the Sustainable Palm Oil app for your phone to find RSPO-certified products and brands.

 Sustainable seafood practices are important to help protect the environment and ensure that the harvesting of seafood doesn’t harm the environment or other wildlife.
 The easiest way to help support these practices is by asking businesses if they serve sustainable seafood and by choosing recommended sustainable options using the Seafood Watch consumer guide (you can even download it to your phone!).
 Visit seafoodwatch.org for more information.